-- One Health is about seeing human, animal, plant, and ecosystem health as part of a complex, interconnected system. - Cross-sectoral and transdisciplinary approaches are needed to resolve threats to health across the One Health domains. - Ultimately, One Health aims to address the long-term drivers of health insecurity, across the domains.
-This means addressing the root causes of issues such as climate change and resource depletion, biodiversity loss, pollution, and food insecurity.
+- One Health is about seeing human, animal, plant and ecosystem health as part of a complex, interconnected system. - Cross-sectoral and transdisciplinary approaches are needed to resolve threats to health across the One Health domains. - Ultimately, One Health aims to address the long-term drivers of health insecurity, across the domains.
+This means addressing the root causes of issues such as climate change and resource depletion, biodiversity loss, pollution and food insecurity. - The goal of One Health is to balance and optimize the health of people, animals, plants and ecosystems in a sustainable manner.